 As soon as I arrived home I called my Dad , who lived in California, to check in.
 I had previously let him know about my eye struggles.
 He asked when my eye appointment was and made arrangements to drive to our house and accompany me to my eye specialist appointment.

 My fears were confirmed that I had a detached retina.
 We were immediately sent to another specialist about a 45 minute drive away to do further testing.
-This was the beginning of many. many tests and a rapid decline of my eyesight.
+This was the beginning of many, many tests and a rapid decline of my eyesight.
 I was fortunate to be seen by a wonderful, smart doctor who diagnosed me with Myopic Degeneration, detached retina, and a macular hole.
 A triple whammy.
 I was blessed to be under the care of an awesome doctor who took special attention to my case given my age was young for Myopic Degeneration.
 I was told I could no longer drive.
-This was the beginning of a journey that would last until the present time.
+This was the beginning of a journey with my eyesight that would last for two years.

 A few days after my diagnosis, I received a call from my distraught Mom that my stepfather had just passed away at home.
 Fortunately, my stepsister and stepbrother had been at home with both of them when he passed.
 I knew I needed to call my daughter and catch a flight to Indiana to be with them.
 Hannah came home from school and we flew out the next morning.
 It had only been a week since I had left Indiana.
 I would have to set aside my eye issues for two weeks while I was helping my Mom and attending my stepfather’s funeral.
 I was starting to see what God was setting before me.
 I knew I needed to take care of myself and take care of my parents.
 I hoped God would guide me to share my story with others regarding my loss of eyesight.
 I was sure all of this was happening for a reason.